Grain-Free Hummingbird Cake that’s tender, perfectly sweet, and naturally gluten-free, dairy-free, and refined sugar-free.

 There are several reason why cakes sink, one is from over beating the batter and adding too much air.
 Also, cakes often will sink when there is too much moisture.
 This is more common in humid climates where added moisture can collect naturally in ingredients such as flour.
 When this occurs, cakes may rise rapidly and then fall during baking.
 In higher elevations, the leavening agent works twice as hard and may cause the batter to rise rapidly and sink before it’s had a chance to set up.

-I topped my cake with a dairy-free whipped cream.
+I topped my gluten-free hummingbird cake with a dairy-free whipped cream.
 It helps add a touch of sweetness to the cake, without making it too sweet – and it compliments the other flavors nicely.
 You can use your favorite frosting recipe or dairy whipped cream if you like.

 The most important part of this cake is to use high quality ingredients, and to make sure you cook the cake until is done in the center.
 I used Bob’s Red Mill Fine Almond Flour.
 Their almond flour is consistently high quality, and I love that it’s packaged in a resealable bag.